Skip to main content

 A living wage is the amount a family needs to cover basic living expenses.

 These basic expenses include: food, clothing, rental housing, child care, transportation, education for the parents and small savings to cover illness or emergencies.
 The living wage calculation is based on a two-parent family with two children – the most common family unit in BC – and each parent working full-time.
 The living wage changes based on costs in each region and communities.
-For example, for this region, the living wage for 2019 varied from $15.92/hour in the Columbia Valley to $18.90/hour in Revelstoke.
+For example, in this region, the living wage for 2023 varies in the West Kootenay from $21.14 in Nelson to $21.55 in Trail, and in the East Kootenay from $22.63 in the Columbia Valley to $24.60 & $25.68 respectively in Revelstoke and Golden.

 Benefit of paying a living wage for employers.